CWolfs/MissionControl-Site/docs/features/encounter-rulesets.md

 title: Encounter Rulesets
 ---

+Mission Control allows other modders to add their own contract type rulesets to be used.
+When added to the mod, the mod will randomly select a ruleset for a contract type from the given choices.

 Encounter Rulesets are what control the manipulation of a mission/contract.
 To manipulate encounters you create lots of `Logic` objects and submit them to the `EncounterLogic` system.
 Mission Control then intelligently runs these logic blocks at the correct point as the game runs.

 ## Example Ruleset